yyu-k/udemy_seoblog/README.md

 2. MongooseError: Model.prototype.save() no longer accepts a callback

 Notes:
+1. next 14.0.1 doesn't seem to work in Windows - run this in Linux or use WSL2
-1. mongoose "required" validation will fail if the setter depends on a promise (the promise will not be resolved in time - e.g. bcrypt.hash)
+2. mongoose "required" validation will fail if the setter depends on a promise (the promise will not be resolved in time - e.g. bcrypt.hash)